wix-incubator/wix-cli-docs/guides/start/quick_start.md

 Use the following resources to continue building you app:

 - [Dashboard Pages](../framework/dashboard_pages.md): Learn how to add new dashboard pages to your app, configure the dashboard sidebar, and more.
-- [Dashboard SDK](https://dev.wix.com/docs/client/api-reference/dashboard-sdk/intro): Learn how to interact with the Wix Dashboard using the Dashboard SDK.
+- [Wix Dashboard React SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard-react/introduction): Learn how to interact with the Wix Dashboard using the Dashboard SDK.
 - [Wix Design System](https://wixdesignsystem.com): Learn how to use the Wix Design System to build beautiful Wix Apps.